flutter/website/platform-channels.md

 'boilerplate' code.

 *Note*: If desired, method calls can also be sent in the reverse direction, with the platform acting as client to methods implemented in Dart.
+A concrete example of this is the [`quick_actions`](https://pub.dartlang.org/packages/quick_actions) plugin.

 [MethodChannel]: https://docs.flutter.io/flutter/services/MethodChannel-class.html
 [MethodChannelAndroid]: https://docs.flutter.io/javadoc/io/flutter/plugin/common/MethodChannel.html